utah-cs4470-sp23/class/spec.md

 Or they may be *external* errors:

-- failure to allocate memory

-- failure of any I/O function (e.g. attempting to read a file that does not exist or attempting to write a file to a full disk or a write-protected location)
+- attempting to read a file that does not exist

+- attempting to write a file to a full disk

+- attempting to write to a write-protected location

+- any other I/O function failing

+When an internal or external error occurs, the process running the compiled JPL program should exit with non-zero status code.

 JPL compilers must preserve internal errors: the compiler shouldn't change a program with internal errors into one without, or vice versa.
 JPL compilers must therefore emit code to check integer division arguments, array bounds, and assertions.
 It is acceptable to not emit that code when the JPL compiler can prove that the assertion cannot fail.

-When an internal error occurs, the process running the compiled JPL program should exit with status code 0.
-When an external error occurs, any value can be returned to the OS.

-JPL compilers need not preserve external errors.
-Almost any change to a program can cause a memory allocation to change from failing to not failing in some obscure situations.
+JPL compilers must also preserve termination and non-termination.

+JPL compilers need not strictly preserve external errors---that's impossible without a strict contract from the operating system---but should preserve the order and arguments of system calls, except for the time information in `time` commands.
+In practice, this is not hard, because only the top-level commands have I/O effects.

 JPL compilers also need not preserve the type of internal or external error (for example, bounds checks could be implemented as assertions).

-There are some rarer exceptional conditions, like stack overflow, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
+There are some rarer exceptional conditions, like stack overflow or failure to allocate memory, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
 As long as the compiler doesn't go out of its way to mess with this things should be fine.

-JPL compilers must preserve termination and non-termination.
-They must also preserve the order and contents of I/O effects and internal errors, other than time information in `time` commands.
-In practice this is not hard because only the top-level commands have I/O effects.

 Elaboration
 -----------